 Oatmeal is much more than just a warm bowl of comfort in the morning.
 It has an abundance of fiber that is helpful in maintaining weight.
 Being overweight can lead to high blood pressure, high cholesterol, and even diabetes.
 These consequences of obesity can affect your heart immediately and may lead to more severe issues like heart disease.
 If you have a busy schedule, purchase instant oatmeal.
 It is ready in a few minutes and sends you on your way full of nutrients.

 Tomatoes contain potassium that may help lower blood pressure which is essential in maintaining heart health.
 High blood pressure (also known as hypertension) can cause hardening of the arteries.
 The heart can also have a difficult time keeping up with the increased pressure.
-This can interfere with the normal blood flow to and from the heart and may lead to heart attacks.
+This can interfere with normal blood flow to and from the heart and may lead to heart attacks.
 Eating tomatoes is a smart way to take immediate action in preventing hypertension.
-An easy and delicious way I get tomatoes in my diet is by making homemade salsa.
+An easy and delicious way I get tomatoes in my diet is by making homemade salsa or adding them to the top of my avocado toast.

-I chose these four foods to discuss because they all taste great and can be added in meals everyday.
+I chose these four foods to discuss because they all taste great and can be added to your meals every day.
 If you give your heart what it needs, it will pay you back in many ways!